-If you were to choose between on/off, dimming or pulse thermostats, the dimming or pulse will be best.
+Out of the 3 choices of thermostats being on/off, dimming or pulse thermostats, the dimming or pulse is be best.
 If lights need to be added to the thermostat, use dimming thermostat.

 When buying a thermostat, if you cannot find on the packaging what type of thermostat it is, chances are that it is an on/off thermostat.
 Dimming and pulse thermostats offer superior functionality and the manufacturers will want potential customers to be aware of that fact.

 When selecting a thermostat ensure it has sufficient wattage for the devices it will carry.
 For example, a thermostat with a 600 watt capacity is good, some are much less than that.
 Just calculate the wattage of the devices you will connect to determine the minimum wattage you need.
 For example, two 100 watt ceramic heat emitters is 200 watts.

 On/Off thermostats simply turn anything attached to them on or off to maintain the required temperature.
 The power is always either completely on, or it is off.

 On/off thermostats are not suitable for lights but will do fine with ceramic heat emitters, heat mats and heat wires.
 They do not usually carry a high load and so may be limited to under 300 watts.

 The temperature is not precisely controlled at all with variations of degrees as the thermostat can be slow to kick in or to turn off.

 On/off thermostats are the cheapest in the range of thermostats and don’t do well in keeping precise and uniform temperatures.

 Dimming thermostats maintain an electric current but reduce the amount of electricity going to the connected devices.
 This is the same as a light dimmer in a house, where you can turn the dimmer down and it will reduce the brightness of your house light.